 We are Here

-Walk through the history
+Walk through history

 Contact & Location

-Perast is a tiny, idyllic town located in the breathtaking Bay of Kotor, noted for its rich architecture and history.The town is dotted with beautiful baroque palaces, churches, and Venetian-style houses, many of which date back to the 17th and 18th centuries.Take a walk through the history and get ready to be immersed in a timeless beauty of the baroque architecture.
+Perast is a tiny, idyllic town located in the breathtaking Bay of Kotor, noted for its rich architecture and history.
+The town is dotted with beautiful baroque palaces, churches, and Venetian-style houses, many of which date back to the 17th and 18th centuries.
+Take a walk through history and immerse yourself in the timeless beauty of baroque architecture.

-Discover surroundings
+Discover our surroundings

 A Hidden Gem on the Bay of Kotor